To stall means sudden loss of motion. A car engine is said to stall when it suddenly losses motion by turning off.

 7. Other sensors

-Sensors like Oxygen/AF sensors, camshaft position sensor can cause engine shut down too when they send wrong signal or no signal at all.
+Sensors like Oxygen/AF sensors, camshaft position sensor, even wheel speed sensor in some cars can cause engine shut down too when they send wrong signal or no signal at all.

 8. Large vacuum leak

 The effect of vacuum leaks are minimal at higher engine revolutions especially when the leak is not large.
 A large leak can cause engine shut down.
 Vacuum leak is the introduction of unmetered air into the engine.